lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 $$
 </div>

-where $b_{x,y} is the branch length of the branch that is the most recent common ancestor of taxa $x$ and $y$, while $d_{x,y}$ is the total number of branches that one encounters traversing the path from the root to the most recent common ancestor of the species pair specified by $x,y$ (or to the tip $x$ if just one taxon is specified).
+where $b_{x,y}$ is the branch length of the branch that is the most recent common ancestor of taxa $x$ and $y$, while $d_{x,y}$ is the total number of branches that one encounters traversing the path from the root to the most recent common ancestor of the species pair specified by $x,y$ (or to the tip $x$ if just one taxon is specified).
 Needless to say, this transformation is easier to understand as a transformation of the tree branches themselves rather than of the associated variance-covariance matrix.

 When the $\kappa$ parameter is one, the tree is unchanged and one still has a constant-rate Brownian motion process; when $\kappa = 0$, all branch lengths are one.
 Kappa values in between these two extremes represent intermediates (Figure 6.1).
 Kappa is often interpreted in terms of a model where character change is more or less concentrated at speciation events.
 For this interpretation to be valid, we have to assume that the phylogenetic tree, as given, includes all (or even most) of the speciation events in the history of the clade.
 The problem with this assumption is that speciation events are almost certainly missing due to sampling: perhaps some living species from the clade have not been sampled, or species that are part of the clade have gone extinct before the present day and are thus not sampled.
 There are much better ways of estimating speciational models that can account for these issues in sampling [e.g. @Bokma2008-cm, @Goldberg2012-gs]; these newer methods should be preferred over Pagel’s $\kappa$ for testing for a speciational pattern in trait data.